 Lilies and reeds not only make a pond even more visually appealing, but the wildlife will appreciate the shade and shelter they provide.
 You can also add Fornight lilies or Dietes grandiflora to the mix.

 - Create your own private Zen zone: The sound of water is unmistakable – simply close your eyes and enjoy the hypnotic babble created as the water filters or spills over a water feature.

 It’s like having your own private therapy session (and it’s cheaper) – the calming effects of the sound of water are nothing short of amazing.

 You can also use this to drown out other noise.
 This might be traffic, noisy neighbours or something else, but it can be pretty effective.

+A pond helps create white noise (think a fountain or waterfall) that masks other sounds.
 It’s even more effective if you build a backdrop that reflects the echo of the water in the direction of the source of the unwanted noise.